 Complete the Department's Drilled Shaft Concrete Placement Log.
 Accurately record all data required on the form as the concrete is placed.
-After the drilled shaft concrete has been placed and before the end of the day, furnish the completed form to the Project Manager.
+After the drilled shaft concrete has been placed and before the end of the day submit the completed form.
 The Department will provide copies to the Contractor upon request.